How To Find Your Optimal Running Paces

-Here’s why varying your running pace is critical to remaining injury-free — and shedding time off of your personal best.
+Here's why varying your running pace is critical to remaining injury-free—and shedding time off your personal best.

-No matter if you’re training for a race or just enjoying a daily run, it isn’t sustainable — or healthy, necessarily — to run fast all the time.
-In fact, running too fast, too quickly can lead to injury.
+Whether you're training for a race or just enjoying a daily run, it isn't sustainable—or healthy necessarily—to run fast all of the time.
+In fact, running too fast too quickly can lead to injury.

-“Not every run should be the same in your training,” explained James Dodds, a marathoner and running coach at Rogue Running based in Austin, Texas.
-“Knowing which pace to run on easy days and which to run on hard days will ensure you are both fit for race day [and] not injured from the training.”
+"Not every run should be the same in your training", explained James Dodds, a marathoner and running coach at Rogue Running based in Austin, Texas in the US.
+"Knowing which pace to run on easy days and which to run on hard days will ensure you are both fit for race day [and] not injured from training".

-So, how can you figure out what your optimal running paces are and if you’re hitting them?
-For starters, it’s more about how you feel rather than specific numbers, though those shouldn’t be entirely ignored, either.
+So how can you figure out what your optimal running paces are and if you're hitting them?
+For starters, it's more about how you feel rather than specific numbers, although those shouldn't be entirely ignored, either.

 To find out more, read what running coaches have to say about identifying optimal running paces.